brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 Haulers fly on autopilot but have pilots to deal with the rare ocassions where a deal goes wrong.
 Being in the Nearground (see below), Hauler ports tend to be poorer areas of the city.
 The lower levels of the Mex buildings host mechanic workshops, low pay bars and hotels, storage areas and little comfort.
 Although at the edge of the city, the shadows of huge spacecraft docked on makes it difficult to enjoy the view.

 ## In a Mex City
 The picture (on the next page) shows a view looking down the centre of a Mex city.
-To people who have lived in crofts their whole lives, the Mex City will feel  claustrophobic, vertigo inducing, overcrowded and dark.
+To people who have lived their whole lives in crofts, the Mex City will feel claustrophobic, vertigo inducing, overcrowded and dark.
 The space between the Mex buildings is packed with traffic (only a small amount shown in the picture for clarity).

 ### A. Lift
 Lifts travel up and down the corners of all buildings.
 The lifts are extremely fast, specialised flying Grav cars with their own artificial gravity.
 As they aren't connected to the building, they can pass other lifts.

 ### B. Walkway
 Structural tubes give the Mex city its lattice strength and allows pedestrians to move between buildings.
 Walkway density is at its highest toward the bottom and centre of a Mex city.
 Traffic passes above and below these walkways and they sometimes travel at angles between the buildings.
-In any case, the gravity inside of the Walkway is always perpendicular to its floor.
+In any case, the gravity inside of the walkway is always perpendicular to its floor.

 ### C. Traffic
 Owning your own personal transport is common and traffic forms ordered streams between the buildings.
 Flying cars called Grav cars are the most common form of traffic, usually flown on autopilot while the occupants relax.
 Hauler land trains are common toward the edge, larger utility vehicles (such as the Bull) are found everywhere while Grav bikes zip between them all, seemingly a law unto themselves.